Henry considers Pakistan tough opponents to beat

 Henry added that he had always loved his food.
 “We are in isolation at the moment but I am looking forward to having local cuisine of our liking.
 We have heard a lot about the Pakistan cuisine and would order these once we get out of isolation.”

 Henry also was excited to see places around, saying he heard about sightseeing in Pakistan and would love to do that.
-“I have heard a lot about country’s offering a lot to tourists.”
+“I have heard a lot about country’s offering a lot for the tourists.”

 Just over 10 years ago, The Vaccines released their debut album, the tellingly titled What Did You Expect from The...